 I can't attend the meeting, but I would like to vote.

 You can still vote.
 You will need to appoint a proxy.
-We shall have further information on the ALIA Annual General (AGM) meeting webpage closer to the AGM.
+There is information and a link to the proxy form to download on the ALIA Annual General (AGM) meeting webpage.

 What are the proposed constitution changes?